DoYouEvenCpp/payments-engine/README.md

 There're a few assumptions that were coined while developing this application:
 - locked account affects its state quite significantly, namely: `deposit` or `withdrawal` operations on locked accounts are not permitted.
 Each results in an `Errors::AccountLocked` error
 - `withdrawal` operation on an account that contains an insufficient amount of funds, will effect in an `Errors::Insufficient` error
-- each financial operation is tested against overflow, if such is to happen then an `Errors::FundsOverflow` error is created
+- each financial operation is tested against overflow, if such happens then an `Errors::FundsOverflow` error is created
 - `dispute` requires sufficient funds to be available in the account, if not an `Errors::Insufficient` error is raised
 - `chargeback`, `dispute`, and `resolve` are account state (i.e. locked/unlocked) agnostic
 - every disputed operation might be resolved/chargedbacked only once
+- `chargeback` on `withdrawal` simply brings back funds to the overal available sum, while requestes on `deposit` it reduces held amount *and* locks account
 - funds (i.e. floating points) in the output are kept with 4 digits of precission for the decimal point

 <br>